aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

 * Inhibit use of long-term access keys to access AWS services.

 ### Operations
-* Sufficient access controls and permissions to protect the cloud foundation resources from inadvertent and intentional modification by unauthorized users.
-* Clearly defined roles and responsibilities for managing the use of AWS.
 * A sufficient set of runbooks and playbooks to support common operational needs and scenarios.